Corporate Advisors: What do they do for your stock and are they worth the dazzling fees?

 One of the primary roles of corporate advisors is to help companies identify potential risks and opportunities that could impact their bottom line.
 They conduct extensive research and analyse data to develop a comprehensive understanding of the company’s current financial situation, as well as the broader economic landscape in which it operates.

 Corporate advisors also play a crucial role in mergers and acquisitions, serving as intermediaries between buyers and sellers to facilitate transactions.
-They provide due diligence analysis, negotiate terms and conditions, and help ensure that the deal is structured in a way that maximizes value for both parties.
+They provide due diligence analysis, negotiate terms and conditions, and help ensure that the deal is structured in a way that maximises value for both parties.

 They may work externally to the company or perhaps serve on the board as a director.